sjroth/ARTDeco/README.md

                           |
                           --> get_dogs --> diff_exp_dogs
 ```
 The final note on running ARTDeco is that all of the BAM files should be from the same experimental set.
-Not only does this make sense in terms of good experimental practice, ARTDeco infers the file format of the BAM (i.e., paired-end vs. single-end, stranded-specific vs. unstranded, and forward vs. reverse strand orientation).
+Not only does this make sense in terms of good experimental practice, ARTDeco is built to generate files differently for differently formatted BAM files.
+The users can specify these formats in the command line or ARTDeco can infer the file format of the BAM (i.e., paired-end vs. single-end, stranded-specific vs. unstranded, and forward vs. reverse strand orientation).
 These formats are necessary when generating many of the files (e.g., strandedness is important for counting reads for various regions).
-Perhaps future versions may avoid this constraint.
 ### Preprocessing mode
 ARTDeco's preprocessing mode generates most of the prerequisite files needed for downstream analysis.
 Specifically, these files include the following:
 ```